nicotine-plus/nicotine-plus/README.md

 <br clear="right">

 # Download Nicotine+
-The current stable version of Nicotine+ is 2.2.2, released on December 15, 2020.
+The current stable version of Nicotine+ is 3.0.0, released on February 12, 2021.
 See the [release notes](NEWS.md).

 ## GNU/Linux, *BSD
 If you have no need to modify the Nicotine+ source, you are strongly recommended to use precompiled packages for your distribution/operating system.
 This will save you time.